noiseprotocol/noise_spec/noise.md

 Note that `fallback` can only be applied to handshake patterns in Alice-initiated form where Alice's first message is capable of being interpreted as a pre-message (i.e. it must be either `"e"`, `"s"`, or `"e, s"`).

 ## 10.3.
-Indicating fallback
+Zero-RTT and Noise protocols

 A typical compound protocol for zero-RTT encryption involves three different Noise protocols:

- * A **full handshake** is used if Alice doesn't possess stored information about Bob that would enable zero-RTT encryption, or doesn't wish to use the zero-RTT handshake.
+ * A **full protocol** is used if Alice doesn't possess stored information about Bob that would enable zero-RTT encryption, or doesn't wish to use the zero-RTT handshake.

- * A **zero-RTT handshake** allows encryption of data in the initial message.
+ * A **zero-RTT protocol** allows encryption of data in the initial message.

- * A **fallback handshake** is triggered by Bob if he can't decrypt Alice's first zero-RTT handshake message.
+ * A **switch protocol** is triggered by Bob if he can't decrypt Alice's first zero-RTT handshake message.

-There must be some way for Bob to distinguish full versus zero-RTT handshakes on receiving the first message.
-If Alice makes a zero-RTT attempt, there must be some way for her to distinguish zero-RTT from fallback handshakes on receiving the response.
+There must be some way for Bob to distinguish the full versus zero-RTT cases on receiving the first message.
+If Alice makes a zero-RTT attempt, there must be some way for her to distinguish the zero-RTT versus switch cases on receiving the response.

-For example, each handshake message could be preceded by a `type` byte (see [Section 13](#application-responsibilities)).
-This byte is not part of the Noise message proper, but signals which handshake is being used:
+For example, each handshake message could be preceded by some negotiation data, such as a `type` byte (see [Section 13](#application-responsibilities)).
+This data is not part of the Noise message proper, but signals which Noise protocol is being used.

- * If `type == 0` in Alice's first message then she is performing a full handshake.

- * If `type == 1` in Alice's first message then she is performing a zero-RTT handshake.

- * If `type == 0` in the response then the zero-RTT message was accepted.

- * If `type == 1` in the response then Bob failed to decrypt Alice's zero-RTT message and is performing a fallback handshake.

-Note that the `type` byte doesn't need to be explicitly authenticated (either as prologue, or as "associated data" in the AEAD encryption), since it's implicitly authenticated if the message is processed succesfully.

 ## 10.4.
 Noise Pipes

 This section defines the **Noise Pipe** compound protocol.
-These handshake patterns satisfy the full, zero-RTT, and fallback roles discussed in the previous section, so can be used to provide a full handshake with a simple zero-RTT
+The following handshake patterns satisfy the full, zero-RTT, and switch roles discussed in the previous section, so can be used to provide a full handshake with a simple zero-RTT option:
-option:

     XX:
       -> e